 - Feed the plant regularly

 - Provide light shading and no direct sun

-However, if temperatures head below 64 degrees during their flower season do not expect fruit.
+However, if temperatures head below 64° degrees Fahrenheit during their flower season do not expect fruit.

 When growing coffee outside, remember coffee is an understory plant.
 Three hours of direct sun during late spring and summer can kill an established potted coffee tree.